bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

 - [LND v0.16.0-beta][] is beta release of a new major version of this popular LN implementation.
-Its [release notes][lnd rn] mention numerous new features, bug fixes, and performance improvements. {% include functions/podcast-callout.md url="pod245 lnd" %}
+Its [release notes][lnd rn] mention numerous new features, bug fixes, and performance improvements. {% assign timestamp="21:37" %}

 - [BDK 1.0.0-alpha.0][] is a test release of the major changes to BDK described in [Newsletter #243][news243 bdk].
-Developers of downstream projects are encouraged to begin integration testing. {% include functions/podcast-callout.md url="pod245 bdk" %}
+Developers of downstream projects are encouraged to begin integration testing. {% assign timestamp="22:06" %}

 ## Notable code and documentation changes